particle-iot/docs/src/content/quickstart/b-som.md

 - Activate the SIM by going to [Particle Setup](https://setup.particle.io) and selecting the SIM card only option.
 You'll need the ICCID from the previous step.

-- Put the SoM in DFU mode (blinking yellow) by holding down the MODE button on the Evaluation Board and tapping RESET.
-Continue to hold down the MODE button while the status LED blinks magenta (red and blue at the same time), until it blinks yellow, then release MODE.
 - From a Command Prompt or Terminal window, issue the command:

 ```